Categories

 So many of us live alone that there are special occurrences that we must work through without our partner.
 I remember when, shortly after sepsis took the life of my husband, the outside faucet at the back of my house (ranch style with yard, sidewalk, driveway, and a garden that he had spent years making beautiful) would not shut off.
 There was no one to whom I could say, “Won’t you please take care of the faucet?
 Please get it to shut off.”
 Nope!
 The job was now mine alone.

-I’ve always considered myself to a relatively independent person, but I’m certainly not a plumber.
+I’ve always considered myself to be a relatively independent person, but I’m certainly not a plumber.
 That’s just not in my genes.
 It meant finding a trustworthy plumber (recommended by a neighbor who is a contractor) and making an appointment with that plumber to repair and/or replace the faucet.
 First, of course, I had to figure out some way to get the water shut off because the water sprinkler was going day and night..
 Fortunately, I found that Larry had put a shut off at the end of the hose where the pulsating sprinkler was attached.
 Problem solved for a short time, until the plumber could come and do his job.
 With the first serious house problem solved, I did realize that it would not be the last.
 And, of course, it wasn’t.

 I hope you will join me for my next post.
 Thanks for being here.